gbxyz/rdnsd/README.md

 Once the database has been updated, `rdnsd`'s internal data is reset, so subsequent signals will produce fresh statistical data.

-## (LEGACY) STATISTICS FILE FORMAT
+## LEGACY STATISTICS FILE FORMAT

+Older versions of `rdnsd` used a flat file format for statistics, which would be updated every `UpdateInterval` seconds, or when `rdnsd` received the `USR1` signal.
+This behaviour is now deprecated in favour of the SQLite database, but is still supported for backwards compatibility.

-The (legacy) statistics file will contain one line for each server that is being checked.
+The statistics file will contain one line for each server.
 Each line contains the nameserver checked, the response rate as a decimal fraction, and the average response time (in milliseconds), for example:

         ns0.example.com 1.00 25